goksinan/goksinan.github.io/_posts/2019-05-23-rat-movement-analysis.md

 ### 4. Testing the Algorithm

 I tested the algorithm on two sessions of recordings, each having about 100 trials.
 The confusion matrices and kappa statistics are given below.
 The group numbers represent the number of reaches with or without a successful pull.
-Actual number of reaches were determined by a human observer.
+Actual numbers of reaches were determined by a human observer.

 1: One reach, 2: Two reaches, 3: Three reaches, 4: Four reaches